Process of tattooing: Traditional tattooing

-Some tribal cultures traditionally created tattoos by cutting designs into the skin and rubbing the resulting wound with ink, ashes or other agents; some cultures continue this practice, which may be an adjunct to scarification.
-Some cultures create tattooed marks by hand-tapping the ink into the skin using sharpened sticks or animal bones (made like needles) with clay formed disks or, in modern times, needles.
-Traditional Japanese tattoos (irezumi) are still "hand-poked", that is, the ink is inserted beneath the skin using non-electrical, hand-made and hand held tools with needles of sharpened bamboo or steel.
+Some tribal cultures traditionally created tattoos by cutting designs into the skin and rubbing the resulting wound with ink, ashes, or other agents.
+Some cultures continue this practice, which may be an adjunct to scarification.
+Some cultures create tattooed marks by hand-tapping the ink into the skin by using sharpened sticks or animal bones (made like needles) with clay formed disks or, in modern times, needles.
+Traditional Japanese tattoos (irezumi) are still "hand-poked", that is, the ink is inserted beneath the skin using non-electrical, hand-made and hand-held tools with needles of sharpened bamboo or steel.
 This method is known as tebori.
-Similarly, Sak Yant tattoos from Southeast Asia (mostly Thailand) are traditionally hand-poked using steel or (now rarely) bamboo rod finished with a needle, called Khem Sak.
+Similarly, Sak Yant tattoos from Southeast Asia (mostly Thailand) are traditionally hand-poked using a steel or (now rarely) bamboo rod that is finished with a needle, called Khem Sak.

 Traditional Hawaiian hand-tapped tattoos are experiencing a renaissance, after the practice was nearly extinguished in the years following Western contact.
-The process involves lengthy protocols and prayers and is considered a sacred rite more than an application of artwork.
-The tattooist chooses the design, rather than the wearer, based on genealogical information.
+The process involves lengthy protocols and prayers, and is considered a sacred rite more than an application of artwork.
+The tattooist chooses the design, rather than the wearer, based upon genealogical information.
 Each design is symbolic of the wearer's personal responsibility and role in the community.
 Tools are hand-carved from bone or tusk without the use of metal.